zzxwill/odps/intl.en-US/User Guide/External table/Unstructured data exported to OSS.md

             return TextExtractor.class;
         }
         @Override
-        public Class&lt;? extends Outputer&gt;getOutputerClass() {
+        public Class&lt;? extends Outputer> getOutputerClass() {
             return TextOutputer.class;
         }
     }
     ```

-    If the table does not need to be read, you do not need to specify an extractor interface.
+    If the table does not need to be read, you do not need to specify an Extractor interface.

--   **Compile and package**
+-   Compile and package

-    Package custom code compilation and act as a jar The resource is uploaded to MaxCompute.
-If the jar package is named 'odps-TextStorageHandler.jar', upload to MaxCompute The resource is as follows:
+    Compile your custom code into a package and upload it to MaxCompute.
+If the jar package is named 'odps-TextStorageHandler.jar', upload to MaxCompute

     ```
     add jar odps-TextStorageHandler.jar;
     ```

--   **Creating External tables**
+-   Creating External tables

-    Like using the built-in storagehandler, an External table needs to be created, the difference is that this time you need to specify that the data is output to an external table, using a custom storagehandler.
+    Like using the built-in StorageHandler, an External table needs to be created, the difference is that this time you need to specify that the data is output to an external table, using a custom StorageHandler.

     ```
     CREATE EXTERNAL TABLE IF NOT EXISTS output_data_txt_external